thesoul214/typescript-cheatsheet/README.md

 useDebugValue(date, date => date.toDateString());
 ```

-Here's an example showcased in the official documentation about `useDebugValue`:
+Here"s an example showcased in the official documentation about `useDebugValue`:

 ```tsx
 function useFriendStatus(friendID) {